PhD Education / Careers

 - View full page

-As a postgraduate researcher, you'll have access to a dedicated Researcher Development Team who will support your professional development throughout your PhD journey and beyond.
+As a postgraduate researcher, you will have access to a dedicated Researcher Development Team who will support your professional development throughout your PhD journey and beyond.

 Our researcher development programme will enable you to become more aware of your developing researcher identity, equipping you with the skills you need during your PhD and prepare you to integrate into the researcher community.

-At every stage of your career, you'll receive relevant, effective and comprehensive professional development opportunities.
+At every stage of your career, you will receive relevant, effective and comprehensive professional development opportunities.

 - increasing research impact through blog posts;